 An owner in CoSchedule is the individual with the highest access rights.
 It is likely the person who started the CoSchedule plan and initiated the purchase.
 There is only one owner per account.

 Managers have the same access rights as an owner.
 However, the owner can rescind rights from the manager as necessary.
 You may want to assign a team member these rights to assist you with managing the account in the event that you are unable to access the account due to travel, etc.

 These individuals can:

 Individuals with guest access can…

 When you’re ready to start inviting your team members to CoSchedule, user roles can be set by toggling down your name in the left-hand corner and clicking the “Team Members” option.

-Click the pencil next to the team member you want to edit and use the drop-down list to choose the user role you want to apply to the individual.
+Click the team member you want to edit from the sidebar and use the drop-down list to choose the user role you want to apply to the individual.

 You likely have a few stakeholders that require regular updates on what your team is working on.
 CoSchedule makes it easy to keep everyone in-the-know and prove the value of your team with read-only views.